Spain: Landscapes from the Camino de Santiago

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation will be provided to Santiago de Compostela Airport based on your departure time.
+After an included breakfast this morning, complimentary transportation will be provided to Santiago de Compostela Airport based on your flight departure time.

 Included Meals: Breakfast

-Tue, May 6 to Tue, May 13, 2025
+Tue, May 20 to Tue, May 27, 2025

-Costa Quebrada.
-3 miles, easy to moderate.
-Travel to Santallina del Mar
+Costa Quebrada; 3 miles, easy to moderate

 Included Meals: Dinner

-Coastal Camino Norte; 3-7 miles, easy to moderate, 500-ft. elevation gain and 400-ft. elevation loss
+Coastal Camino Norte; 3-6 miles, easy to moderate, 400-ft. elevation gain and 600-ft. elevation loss

 Included Meals: Breakfast, Lunch, Dinner